Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

     -
         _section-type: blog-text
         text-html: >-
-            <p>2.
-Dragon's Teeth- Nice half mile walk along the ocean to see a
+            <ul><li><em><strong>Dragon's Teeth- </strong></em>Nice half mile
-            cool lava flow formation that looks like jagged dragon teeth!
+            walk along the ocean to see a cool lava flow formation that looks like jagged dragon teeth!
+Parking for the hike is from a parking lot off of office road, next to the Maui Pineapple Chapel.&nbsp;</li><li><em><strong>Surfing- </strong></em>This is a
-            Parking for the hike is from a parking lot off of office road, next to the Maui Pineapple Chapel.&nbsp;</p><p>3.
-Surfing- This is a great area to try surfing for the first time.&nbsp; I do recommend starting with a trainer as surfing is hard to learn on your own and you don't want to take on waves that are too big for you!&nbsp;
+            great area to try surfing for the first time.&nbsp; I do recommend starting with a trainer as surfing is hard to learn on your own and you don't want to take on waves that are too big for you!&nbsp;
-            Launiupoko is a great place to learn! (pro tip: stay out of the way of other surfers if you don't want to get yelled at!)</p>
+            Launiupoko is a great place to learn! (pro tip: stay out of the way of other surfers if you don't want to get yelled at!)
+Another great area is anywhere along the Honoapiilani Highway past Olowala Beach area.
+Youll see people pulled over and surfing wherever they see waves!</li></ul>
     -
         _section-type: blog-arches
         right_image: /uploads/maui/maui36.jpg